blaine-geiger/Lab-Phase-4/README.md

 2. **Sound Card**: Can be left as Auto Detect.
 3. **Display**: Can be left as Auto Detect.

 Clicking OK will now create the VM.
-We will not cover the internal environments of the VMs themselves in this documentation.
+We will not cover the internal environments of the VMs themselves in this section.